vishaldhole173/pro-stream-documentation/Technical/Deployment/deployment-overview.md

 * Seek feedback from users or stakeholders to gather their experience and validate that the deployed VisionStream infrastructure meets their expectations.

-By following these steps, you can ensure that the VisionStream infrastructure has been successfully deployed and that the app is functioning properly, meeting the desired requirements for live streaming and broadcast management.
+By following these steps, you can ensure that the VisionStream infrastructure has been successfully deployed and that the app is functioning properly, meeting the desired requirements for livestreaming and broadcast management.

 ## Deployment Script